Preparing for failures in the Splunk utility tier

-- VMs change the hardware specifications of the host as load increases.
+- Dynamic resource sizing.
+VMs change the hardware specifications of the host as load increases.

-- VMs provide host snapshots that preserve an image of the instance.
+- State preservation and transition.
+VMs provide host snapshots that preserve an image of the instance.
 Some VMs, such as VMotion from VMWare, enable you to instantiate the host image on a new virtual machine.

 If you are unable to leverage these benefits from virtual machines, consider putting a configuration backup plan in place.
-For more information about configuration backups, see Managing Backup and Response Processes.
+For more information about configuration backups, see Managing backup and restore processes.

 Preserve networking using DNS entries

-When a utility instance fails or is destroyed, the administrative task to update networking details to all clients, such as host name and IP, can be impractical in large and distributed data center environments.
-You may be able to avoid that labor by rebuilding a utility component with the same networking details the previous one used used, but this is usually not possible.
-A best practice is to use DNS CName (canonical name) records as a translation service.
+When a utility instance fails or is destroyed, you need to update networking details to all clients, such as host name and IP.
+This can be impractical in large and distributed data center environments.
+To avoid this, you can try to rebuild a utility component with the same networking details the previous one used, but this is usually not possible.
+Instead, a best practice is to use DNS CName (canonical name) records as a translation service.

 Applications for load balancing

 You can use a similar practice for load balancing on the data collection tier or search tier.
-In such scenarios, a DNS A record distributes traffic to multiple hosts, which provides you an easy way to scale.
-Even if you have a single instance acting as your search head or data collection tier, you can use this kind of networking for scalability and easy management.
+In such scenarios, a DNS A record or hardware based load balancer distributes traffic to multiple hosts, providing you an easy way to scale.
+Even if you have a single instance acting as your search head or data collection tier, you can use this type of networking for scalability and easy management.

 For load balancing the indexing tier, however, Splunk's native load balancing feature is the best practice for forwarding data to indexers.
-For more information, see Set up load balancing in the Splunk Enterprise Forwarding Data Manual.
+For more information, see Set up load balancing.